-Anyone who hasn’t been living under a rock would probably heard about the iPhone , Apple’s now legendary phone offering that spawned an entire blue ocean ecosystem of handsets, music and applications.
+Anyone who hasn’t been living under a rock would probably hear about the iPhone, Apple’s now legendary phone offering that spawned an entire blue ocean ecosystem of handsets, music and applications.
 They say the sincerest form of flattery is imitation and Google’s Android attempted to do just that by providing an iPhone-like OS for 3rd party manufacturers in order to curb Apple’s influence and market share in the touchscreen smartphone market.
 Unlike the iOS, Apple’s mobile OS, Android is much more versatile and can run on various devices of various specifications, built by various manufacturers.
 The user experience, is there not consistent, unlike Apple’s and the hardware that the OS runs on can either delight or disappoint the user.
-The iPhone has a consistent OS look and feel, but android version can be tweaked with proprietary interfaces which are usually bundled in the phones by their manufacturers and often sport screen enhancements that are not present in the stock versions.
+The iPhone has a consistent OS look and feel, but the android version can be tweaked with proprietary interfaces which are usually bundled in the phones by their manufacturers and often sport screen enhancements that are not present in the stock versions.

 On the widgets’ front, in addition to the common Android ones, Samsung has 8 widgets of their own which deal with a myraid of common functions such as Times, Calendar, Weather and stocks to name a few, and update their contents when online.
 The Galaxy does multitasking particularly well, thanks to it’s speedy 1 Ghz Hummingbird cpu awhich has comparable performance to other 1 Ghz Snapdragon equipped phones like the NexusOne and Xperia.
 The 512 Mb of RAM is more than adequate, but the user can use one of the free android task manage to keep better tabs on the memory uasage.
 The phonebook is excellent with great social networking integration and its a common platform it shares with it’s Bada brethren.
 Android 2.1 gives it multiple account support for email and contact synchronization, including Exchange accounts.
 It also has some bada originated niceties such as the swipe feature.
 In the main contact list, a swipe to the right on a name will dial the contact’s default number, while a swipe to the left will start the New message interface.
 The side-sweep thing works in other lists too where you have names or numbers.
 A more intensive usage of this technology is implemented in the Swype typing capability.
 This is like T9 for the 21st century.
 The way it works is that you can type faster by dragging your fingers over the keys of the Qwerty keyboard, like ‘joining the dots’ with letters to make a word.
 For example the motion trail shown in the pic spells pit “quick :